 During the summer, the mountain is a great place to beat the desert heat.

 Each tour, led by a docent, visits one of the large, historic telescopes of Kitt Peak.
 Telescopes are occasionally closed to the public for maintenance.
 The Visitor Center does its best to alert visitors of any changes to the regularly scheduled tours.

 Please read here about accessibility, directions and more.

 Advance reservation: Advance reservation is strongly recommended

 Discounts: Discounts (20%) are available for seniors from age 62, groups of 8 persons or more, active duty military with ID, and students with ID.
 Tours are free for ASTC Members and immediate family members (ASTC Membership card will be checked upon arrival).

-- These programs are free to members of the Tohono O’odham Nation (TON Tribal IDs will be checked at the arrival).
+Tohono O’odham Nation: This program is free to members of the Tohono O’odham nation (TON Tribal IDs will be checked upon arrival).

 Experience the inside and outside of the iconic McMath Pierce Solar Telescope — the largest solar telescope in the world for over 50 years.
 Soon to be the Windows on the Universe Center for Astronomy Outreach funded by the National Science Foundation.
 The tour includes a Science on a Sphere audiovisual show called The Sun, Our Living Star.

 KPNO 2.1-meter Telescope: 11:30 am

 One of the earliest telescopes on Kitt Peak, and used by Vera Rubin to conduct landmark observations that established the existence of dark matter.